gnafit/gna/doc/source/tutorial/bundles_intro.rst

 .. _bundles_configuration:

-Bundles configuration and seach path
+Bundles configuration and search path
 ''''''''''''''''''''''''''''''''''''

 Bundle classes are loaded automatically.
 The default bundle search path is ``pylib/gna/bundle/``.
 The bundle search path